Tel 01563 541 961 Mob 07773 979 907 Email Dave of Glencor

 Engine Coolant

-Question - Open the bonnet, identify where you would check the engine coolant level and tell me how you would check that the engine has the correct level.
+Question - Open the bonnet and tell me how you'd check that the engine has sufficient engine coolant.

-Answer Details - Check the coolant level against the maximum/minimum markers on the coolant expansion tank.
+Answer Details - Explain you'd check that the coolant level is between the maximum/minimum markers on the coolant expansion tank.
 If low (and only when the engine is cool AND not switched on), remove the coolant cap and top up with coolant (or clean water).

 Additionally - Do Not remove the coolant cap while the engine is hot as there is a danger of being scalded by hot water escaping under pressure.
 If frequent topping up is required then there is a leak in the system.
 Have this checked and repaired.